Agencies Responsible for regulating drones in the State of Florida

 Drone operations under this city ordinance are only allowed at Community Park when the park’s fields are unoccupied.
 Moreover, pilots must not fly drones within 25ft of people, places, or things, namely buildings, powerlines, and lighting fixtures.

 Drone pilots are prohibited from all UAV operations under this policy unless they have prior authorization.
-Users must request authorization 48 hours in advance of the intended drone use to CPA Public Safety & Security.
+Users must request authorization 48 hours before the intended drone use to CPA Public Safety & Security.
 Applications are via the official online form (link above).

 Drones are prohibited from flying over private or public property under this city ordinance without the property owner’s consent.
 The ordinance also states that all commercial pilots must register with the town’s police department before carrying out commercial drone operations.